If You Need Food

 You may be asked to provide proof that you are a resident of Hunterdon County.

 FLEMINGTON AREA FOOD PANTRY CLIENT GUIDELINES

-1. To be an active client at the Pantry you will be asked to show proof your street address and financial need yearly from date of initial registration.
+1. To be an active client at the Pantry you will be asked to certify financial need yearly from date of initial registration.

 2. You will be unable to receive food if you are not an active client at the Pantry.
-Food services will be suspended until you are able to provide documents.
+Food services will be suspended until you certify eligibility.

 3. You are invited to visit the Pantry two times (2) per month.

 4. The Pantry is open Monday through Thursday and alternate Wednesday evenings and Saturday mornings.
 Please check the Pantry calendar for dates and times.

 5. In order to be eligible for Holiday meals, you must be an active client.

 6. The Pantry works hard to provide food for over 1,200 families in the county.
 If you are receiving Pantry food under fraudulent conditions you will be removed from the client register.
 If you use Pantry food for resale or refund you will also be removed from the client register.

 7. If you need someone to pick up food for you due to an illness you must provide a signed note with your phone number to assist the Pantry in verifying your request.